Rescuing Palindromic Universes with Improved Recombination Modelling: Conclusion

 \acknowledgements

-We thank Deaglan Bartlett for helpful conversations about his work on this subject.
-MP thanks the Cavendish Laboratory for the Part III Project opportunity.
-WH is supported by a Royal Society University Research Fellowship.
+We thank Deaglan Bartlett for helpful conversations about his work on this subject, and Carola Zanoletti for her input.
+M.P. thanks the Cavendish Laboratory for the Part III Project opportunity.
+W.H. is supported by a Royal Society University Research Fellowship.

+Below we argue that $\delta_r^\infty$ always appears in the coefficient of $\Delta\eta^\ell$ in the power series expansions of higher order variables about the FCB.
+This is used in Sec.~\ref{sec:level31} to argue that all variables with odd $\ell$ are forced to be antisymmetric about the FCB, and all variables with even $\ell$ are forced to be symmetric.

+The power series expansion about the FCB for a higher order variable may be written in general as: